brito-rafa/k8s-webhooks/README.md

 The code and step-by-step here are focused in how to setup from scratch the whole combination CRD/CR/webhook/controller.

-One can just create CRDs and Custom Resources (CRs) on a k8s cluster, but they will do not much without a controller with reconciling code and webhooks (required for mutation and validation).
+One can just create CRDs and Custom Resources (CRs) on a k8s cluster, but they will do not perform anything without a controller with reconciling code and webhooks (required for mutation and validation).

 The controller itself in this example does not have any busines logic but you will learn the validation and the mutator to support multiple [API Group Versions](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) using kubebuilder.
-One use case for the mutator webhook is a CRD in production that require a new schema without causing any disruption.
+One use case for the mutator webhook is a CRD in production that require a new schema and you will need to roll out one while supporting the old schema.
+We will see how this is achievable using webhooks and annotations.

 I created this example to aid the coding of [Project Velero to support multiple API Groups during backup and restore](https://github.com/vmware-tanzu/velero/issues/2551).

-The sample CRD is named `rockbands.music.example.io` and the controller will be called "music".
+The sample CRD is named `rockbands.music.example.io` and the controller will be called `music`.

 Our example sample CRD:
 - domain: example.io